Gluten-Free Chocolate Beet Muffins

 • Beetroot: fresh beetroot to make a puree.

-• Buttermilk: if you don´t have buttermilk, you can use milk with drops of lemon.
+• Buttermilk: If you don´t have buttermilk, use milk with drops of lemon.

 • Eggs: room-temperature eggs are better.